ronin13/ronin13.github.com/pages/about.md

 My public bio:

-    Raghavendra Prabhu is the Product Lead of Galera-based Percona XtraDB Cluster (PXC) at Percona.
+    Raghavendra Prabhu is the Product (Technical) Lead of Galera-based Percona XtraDB Cluster (PXC) at Percona.
 He also works on Xtrabackup and Percona Server intermittently.
 He joined Percona in the fall of 2011.
 Before joining, he worked at Yahoo!
 SDC, Bangalore for 3 years as Systems Engineer, primarily dealing with databases (MySQL and Yahoo